ecabanasv/ci-pp5-ecommerce/README.md

 ### Fonts

-The fonts used in this project are:
+The fonts used in this project is 'Roboto' from [Google Fonts](https://fonts.google.com/).

 ### Wireframes